vaccarj/practice-repo/README.md

 Confirm that git is working in the local repository:
 ```
 ls -la
+> .git # you should see this directory in the local folder, indicating git is working
 ```
-Should see a .git directory in the local folder, indicating git is working.

 As you work, check file statuses.
 Will show you modified and untracked files.
 ```